alphagov/paas-tech-docs/source/documentation/deploying_services/postgres.md

  * You can only restore the latest snapshot.
  * You cannot restore from a service instance that has been deleted.
  * You must use the same service plan for the copy as for the original service instance.
  * You must create the new service instance in the same organisation and space as the original.
 This is to prevent unauthorised access to data between spaces.
-If you need to copy data to a different organisation and/or space, you can use [`pg_dump`](https://www.postgresql.org/docs/9.5/static/backup-dump.html) and [`pg_restore`](https://www.postgresql.org/docs/9.5/static/app-pgrestore.html) via [SSH tunnels](#creating-tcp-tunnels-with-ssh).
+If you need to copy data to a different organisation and/or space, you can use [`pg_dump`](https://www.postgresql.org/docs/9.5/static/backup-dump.html) and [`pg_restore`](https://www.postgresql.org/docs/9.5/static/app-pgrestore.html) via [SSH tunnels](#creating-tcp-tunnels-with-ssh). **Note**: it's not currently recommnended to use this for files > 1GB.

 To restore from a snapshot: